-There are thousands of different types of file formats, each with their own features and limitations.
+There are thousands of different types of file formats, each with its own features and limitations.
 Introduced by Microsoft in 2003, the MSG format remains actively used and maintained by Outlook, Microsoft’s preferred email client.

 The primary purpose of an MSG file is to allow Outlook users to export and share content outside of Outlook itself.
 And although it’s a great solution for Microsoft clients, Apple users often have trouble opening MSG on Mac, even with the Outlook app operating normally.

 So why aren't MSG files supported by macOS, what kind of information do these files contain, and is it possible to read .msg files on Mac?
 Let's get right into the details.

 MSG files are Microsoft Outlook items that are created or saved within Microsoft Outlook and store information for things like email messages and attachments, contacts, calendar appointments, and tasks.
 The information stored in an MSG file differs based on the item contained in that file.

 The MSG file format is mainly used by Outlook, but is also supported by other programs that use Microsoft's programming interface, thus excluding Macs.
 And although a Mac version of the Outlook software is available, it doesn’t solve the issue of opening MSG on Mac, since macOS doesn’t recognize that file format.

 The best ways to open Outlook MSG files on Mac

 Since even the Mac version of the Outlook app doesn’t work as an MSG viewer for Mac, users have to come up with workarounds to be able to open those tricky files on their devices.
 From using various online services and changing the file format to running Windows on an Apple device, here are the tried and tested methods to open MSG file on Mac.